SANBI-NBA/plant-protection-level/README.md

 well as reporting on South Africa’s commitments to the Convention on Biological Diversity (CBD).

-Protection Level measures the contribution of South Africa’s protected area network to meeting conservation targets for species and ecosystems.
+Protection level measures the contribution of South Africa’s protected area network to meeting conservation targets for species and ecosystems.
-Ecosystem Protection Level was calculated for the first time in 2004[^1] and Species Protection Level was calculated for the first time in 2018[^2].
+Ecosystem protection level was calculated for the first time in 2004[^1] and species protection level was calculated for the first time in 2018[^2].

 Species are classified into four categories, based on the percentage of